From digital transformation to experience business in a few simple steps.

 Once you’ve made the decision to make change and become an experience business, you join forces with a group of leaders who have the vision and understand the impact of transforming their organizations through experiences.
 We call them experience makers.
 And you can learn a lot from their stories.

 For example, Shaeffer and Academy of Art University began their digital transformation with Adobe Sign, an Adobe Document Cloud solution.
 They reported an immediate impact.
 “We have a tremendous number of instructors that we hire on a semester to semester basis, each of which require an employee contract,” Shaeffer says.
 “Adobe Sign plus Workday is supporting unprecedented speed and oversight.”

-Lufthansa AirPlus and the Academy of Art University aren’t the only ones to benefit.
+And Academy of Art University isn’t the only one.
 There are many other organizations that are changing the way they work with documents and workflows.
 Like the State of Hawaii.

 Todd Nacapuy, chief information officer for the State of Hawaii, chose digital documents and e-signatures to reduce the 42,000 pages his state previously generated on a daily basis.